ggiallo28/sleigh-ride-cloud-chronicles/README.md

 ### Daily Structure

 Each day includes:
-1. **Story Chapter** – A narrative scene advancing the plot and introducing the day's technical theme
+1. **Story Chapter**: A narrative scene advancing the plot and introducing the day's technical theme
-2. **Learning Goal** – Conceptual explanation of the cloud/AI concept you'll implement
+2. **Learning Goal**: Conceptual explanation of the cloud/AI concept you'll implement
-3. **Challenge Materials** – Input files and task descriptions in the `dayXX/` folders
+3. **Challenge Materials**: Input files and task descriptions in the `dayXX/` folders
-4. **Expected Outputs** – Reference examples showing what success looks like
+4. **Expected Outputs**: Reference examples showing what success looks like
-5. **Cost-Saving Tips** – Practical advice for managing AWS spend
+5. **Cost-Saving Tips**: Practical advice for managing AWS spend

 ### Your Mission